visualboyadvance-m/visualboyadvance-m/trunk/doc/ReadMe.txt

 - Wrong bit depth image is displayed for 2 frames when switching from/to HQ3x/4x ASM
  - This is caused by the 16bit hack which does not re-process the emulated image.
    It results in the display devices treating the image at pix with the wrong bit depth.
+- Opening the OpenAL configuration dialog while using XAudio2 results in a crash.
+  - This issue seems to be related to OpenAL and nothing can be done about it.
+  - Caused by: OALConfig.cpp: line 41: "ALFunction.alcGetString( NULL, ALC_DEVICE_SPECIFIER );"
+  - Does not happen with DirectSound for some reason.

 =================
 Credits